JonayedMohiuddin/8bit-PIPELINED-MIPS/README.md

 | 15      | Random Input                     |

 *How to use I/O peripherals:*

+I/O peripherals are just re-mapped memory addressed.
+So they can be accessed just by lw (load word) and sw (save word) instruction which saves and loads a value from a memory address.
+To make using them easier the base address of all I/O peripheral is stored in $io register.
+Just by adding the I/O port number as offset any peripheral can be accessed easily.
+Examble below:

 To output data of `$t0` to a peripheral at port 1 use `lw $t0, 1($io)`